azrulhasni/keymico/README.md

 sudo systemctl status keycloak
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If all goes well, Keycloak will be started and we can use it right away.
+-   If all goes well, Keycloak will be started and we can use it right away.

+-   Repeat the same procedures in Host2 and Host3

-### Setting up Keycloak realm, client and user
+### Setting up Keycloak realm, client and user - only in Host1

+-   The procedure below need to be done only in one host.
+Let us use Host1

--   Access Keycloak’s administrator portal at https://host4:9443/auth.
+-   Access Keycloak’s administrator portal at https://host1:9443/auth.
 If you
     used the sql files we provided above the administrator login is admin with
-    password abbc123.
+    password abc123.
 We advise that you change the password immediately.

 -   To add a realm, under Master realm, click ‘Add Realm’.
 Then create a realm
     called ‘banking’.
 Click ‘Create’ - and we are done.
 Keycloak will bring us